 Academic and need-based scholarships are offered for qualified incoming freshmen, college transfers and currently enrolled undergraduate and graduate students.
 Scholarship amounts range from $500 to $15,000.

 NOTE: Only one General Scholarship Application is required for all General Scholarships awarded through the Scholarship Division of the Office of Student Financial Aid & Enrollment Services.
-The General Scholarship Application is available from October of each year until February 15th at midnight.
+The General Scholarship Application is available for First-time Freshman until December 1st at midnight and for Transfer and Continuing students until February 15th at midnight.

 UTSA General Scholarships are available through the UTSA Scholarship Office and may be applied for using the general scholarship application.
 There are some scholarships that require a separate application, so please read the criteria for each one carefully.